pangenome/odgi/INSTALL.md

 ### Install and build with GNU Guix

-An alternative way to manage `odgi`'s dependencies is by using the `GNU GUIX` package manager.
-We use Guix to develop, test and deploy odgi on our systems.
+We use GNU Guix to develop, test and deploy odgi on our systems.
+GNU Guix will run as a package manager on *any* Linux distribution.
-For more information see [INSTALL](./INSTALL.md).

-After installing and updating guix, load the current profile with:
+On Debian, after installing and updating guix, load the current profile with:

 ```sh
 sudo apt install guix